Training for New Financial Aid Professionals

 - Log in using your username and password.
 If you do not have a username and password for Federal Student Aid E-Training, click on "Create new account" in the right-hand column on the homepage and follow the instructions to create a username and password.

-- After logging in, point your cursor to "Required Federal Student Aid Training" on the main menu bar.
-From the drop-down menu that appears, choose "Fundamentals of Federal Student Aid Training Series" and select "Introduction to Federal Student Aid."
+- After logging in, point your cursor to "Required Training" on the main menu bar.
+From the drop-down menu that appears, choose "Fundamentals Training Series" and select "Introduction to Federal Student Aid 2015–2016."
 To launch the online course, click "To continue."

-A comprehensive, introductory course on school requirements for administering the Federal Student Aid programs.
-The 37 lessons can be completed as a course or individually, allowing you to tailor the training to your specific needs.
+All FSA Coach lessons can be completed individually or as a full course, allowing users to tailor the training to their specific needs.
 In addition, the lessons feature hyperlinks to other Federal Student Aid information and products, interactive exercises, review questions, and quizzes that help learners assess their mastery of the course material.

 The CPS Web Applications Demo System offers demonstration versions of FAFSA on the Web (FOTW) and FAA Access to CPS Online.
 The demo site contains all of the features of the production versions of the websites.